Daniel-KM/Omeka-S-module-ImageServer/README.md

 done for any size of images.
 It may be recommended to manage at least the big images (more than 10 to 50 MB, according to your server and your public.

-Tiles can be created in four formats: Deep Zoom and Zoomify creates tile files.
+Tiles can be created in four formats:

-[Deep Zoom Image] is a free proprietary format from Microsoft largely supported, and [Zoomify] is an old format that was largely supported by proprietary image softwares and free viewers, like the [OpenLayers Zoom].
-They are manageable by the module [Archive Repertory].
-The two other formats, jpeg 2000 and tiled pyramidal tiff, create only one file that manages tiles internally.
+- [DeepZoom Image] creates tile files.
+It is a free proprietary format from Microsoft largely supported.
+- [Zoomify] is an old format that was largely supported by proprietary image softwares and free viewers, like the [OpenLayers Zoom].
+Nevertheless, it's integration in the module is less optimized than Deep Zoom and is not recommended for now.
+- Jpeg 2000 creates a single file that can be processed quickly with some image processor.
+- Tiled pyramidal tiff creates a single file too?

+All files created are stored in directory `files/tile` of Omeka and can be renamed with [Archive Repertory] too.

 The tiles are created via a background job for any image if the option is set to manage them automatically.
-Images can be uploaded from a file, or an url, or imported.
+Images can be uploaded from a file, a url, or imported.

-The media type "Tile", that was a specific type for that, is no more needed, except in some specific cases.
-For this media type, the source can be an uploaded file, a url or a local file (prepended with "file://" in the form, and requires the module [File Sideload] to be installed).
-They can be created via the modules [CSV Import] and [Bulk Import] too.

 The tiles can be created in bulk via a job, that can be run via a button in the config form of the module.